n00b69/woa-a52s/guide/nopc.md

 #### Opening TWRP terminal
 - Once booted into TWRP press the **Advanced** button on the bottom right of the screen, then press **Terminal**.
-> Run the below two commands in this terminal

 ### Run the partitioning script
 > After running the script, enter the size (in GB) that you want Windows to be